eliottparis/cmb2-magicsuggest-field/README.md

 This field can also be configured to :
  * allow the user to enter non-suggested entries.
  * set the limit of items that can be selected.
+ * allow the user to reenter the same entry multiple times.

 [magicsuggest script demo](http://nicolasbize.com/magicsuggest/examples.html).